Get a free, no obligation personal loan quote with rates as low as 9.99%

 A soft credit check provides a basic overview of your credit report and lists your loans, lines of credit, payment history, and collections accounts.
 A hard credit check includes a more comprehensive report, enabling lenders to conduct a more detailed examination.

 Whether the inquiry was a hard or soft one depends on whether you gave the entity performing the inquiry permission.
-Some of the most common entities that can perform hard and soft credit checks include lenders, landlords, insurance providers, utility providers, debt collection agencies, employers, and the government.
+Some of the most common entities that can perform hard and soft credit checks include the following:

 Common Types Of Hard Credit Checks

-Hard credit checks usually occur when you apply for a
+Hard credit checks usually occur when you apply for any of the following:

 • Car loan